openimis/web_app_vb/README.md

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
 -->

+## User Manual

+The user manual can be read on [openimis.readthedocs.io](http://openimis.readthedocs.io/en/latest/user_manual.html).

 ## License

+Copyright (c) Swiss Agency for Development and Cooperation (SDC)

 This project is licensed under the GNU AGPL v3 License - see the [LICENSE.md](LICENSE.md) file for details.